SlavaKudravcev/tea/new-files/README.md

 Innovation distinguishes between a leader and a follower.
 Innovation distinguishes between a leader and a follower.
 Stay hungry, stay foolish.
+Innovation distinguishes between a leader and a follower.